Babalu2017/truffle_hunter/README.md

         1. As a Returning Visitor, I want to find information about new spots. [view](assets/images/readme_truffle_imgs/op_spots_where_to.jpg)

-        2. As a Returning Visitor, I want to find the best way to get in contact with the website owner. [view](assets/images/readme_truffle_imgs/op_contact_us_form.jpg)
+        2. As a Returning Visitor, I want to find the best way to get in contact with the website's owner. [view](assets/images/readme_truffle_imgs/op_contact_us_form.jpg)

     -   #### Frequent User Goals